Blind Spots and Maintaining a Proper Lookout By Truck Drivers

 Every driver has a duty to maintain a proper lookout.
 This means that driver must exercise ordinary care and prudence to observe the obstructions and traffic on the road that may pose a hazard to them in such time that they can take reasonable steps to avoid a collision.
 But when it comes to 18 wheelers and other large commercial vehicles, there are certain spots known as “blind spots” that the driver cannot see.

-The “No Zones” or Blind Spots for 18 Wheelers
+What are the ‘No Zones’ or Blind Spots for 18 Wheelers?

-The Texas Department of Transportation (TxDOT) has identified several areas they call “no zones” which are the typical known blind spots of 18 wheelers.
-Below is TxDOT’s diagram identifying those “no zones” or blind spots.
+The Texas Department of Transportation (TxDOT) has identified several areas they call ‘no zones’ which are the typical known blind spots of 18 wheelers.

 The four blind spots of 18 wheelers are: